bisrat-walle/Software-Tutorials-Web-app/README.md

-# Web Application group project
+# Software Tutorials - Group Project
 <pre>
 Our project is a web application that allows users to
       1. search for tutorials